Reggae’s first champion.

 Jimmy Cliff was reggae’s ﬁrst international star and remains its greatest living ambassador, having taken the music of Jamaica to all corners of the world.

-He had hits outside of Jamaica as far back as 1969, when “Wonderful World, Beautiful People” reached Number Six in Britain and Number 25 in the U.S. Yet his career breakthrough came in the Seventies, with the release of the soundtrack to The Harder They Come.
+He had hits outside of Jamaica as far back as 1969, when “Wonderful World, Beautiful People” reached Number Six in Britain and Number Twenty-Five in the U.S. Yet his career breakthrough came in the Seventies, with the release of the soundtrack to The Harder They Come (1972).
 That album served as a primer on reggae music for the uninitiated, and half of its tracks were by Jimmy Cliff.
-They included three songs that have become reggae standards: the ebullient “You Can Get It If You Really Want,” the anthemic “The Harder they Come” and the hymn-like “Many Rivers to Cross.”
+They included three songs that have become reggae standards: the ebullient “You Can Get It If You Really Want,” the anthemic “The Harder They Come” and the hymn-like “Many Rivers to Cross.”

 Jimmy Cliff was born James Chambers in St. James, Jamaica.
 He adopted the stage name “Cliff” to acknowledge the heights he intended to climb.
 His ﬁrst recordings date back to 1962, and two of his songs (“Ska All Over the World,” “Trust No Man”) were included on a 1964 anthology, The Real Jamaican Ska, released in the U.S. on Epic Records.
 Hooking up with legendary Jamaican producer Leslie Kong, Cliff unleashed a string of hit singles in his homeland throughout the Sixties, including “Hurricane Hattie,” “Miss Jamaica” and “King of Kings.”
 He was among those chosen to represent Jamaica at the 1964 World’s Fair in New York.

 Cliff returned to movies with his appearance in the 1985 comedy Club Paradise (starring Robin Williams), set in the Caribbean.
 Cliff and Oneness toured with head-liner Steve Winwood in 1986.
-In 1993, Cliff’s recording of Johnny Nash’s early-Seventies hit “I Can See Clearly Now” – included on the soundtrack of Cool Runnings, a film about the Jamaican bobsledding team – became a Top 20 hit.
+In 1993 Cliff’s recording of Johnny Nash’s early-Seventies hit “I Can See Clearly Now”—included on the soundtrack of Cool Runnings (1993), a film about the Jamaican bobsledding team—became a Top 20 hit.